fathimashabnam/soundscape-prompt-2019fall/README.md

 **Description:**

-Follow Dania as she experiences Disneyland Paris, through the eyes of Ariel, her new doll.
+Follow Dania as she experiences Disneyland Paris through the eyes of Ariel, her new doll.

 **Transcript:**